HPSCTerrSys/TSMP/README.md

    ./build_tsmp.ksh --man
    ./setup_tsmp.ksh --man
 ```
+### <a name="ver_his"></a> TSMP version history
+The model components used in TSMP for the versions v1.2.1, v1.2.2 and v1.2.3 are OASIS3-MCT v2, COSMO v5.01, CLM v3.5 and ParFlow 3.2.
+TSMP supports ParFlow 3.7 from version v1.3.3 onward.
+However, the other model components in version v1.3.3 are the same as the previous one.
+Note that **ParFlow 3.7 is cloned automatically via TSMP from the GitHub repository** https://github.com/hokkanen/parflow.git.

-### <a name="ref_exp"></a> The fully coupled pan-European EURO-CORDEX evaluation experiment with TSMP v1.2.1
+### <a name="ref_exp"></a> The fully coupled pan-European EURO-CORDEX evaluation experiment with TSMP

-This test case uses the current TSMP release version v1.2.1 with OASIS3/OASIS3-MCT, COSMO v5.01, CLM v3.5 and ParFlow 3.2.
+This test case uses the current TSMP release version v1.2.1 with OASIS3-MCT, COSMO v5.01, CLM v3.5 and ParFlow 3.2 (ParFlow 3.7 from TSMP version v1.3.3 onward).
 A short 3hr simulation in a climate-mode configuration over Europe is set up, driven by ERA-Interim reanalysis, following the [EURO-CORDEX project](https://euro-cordex.net/) experiment guidelines.
 Simulated time span: 2016-05-01_12:00:00 to 2016-05-01_15:00:00.

 ### Step 1: Dependencies
 For the users who use Jülich Supercomputing Centre facilities JUWELS and JURECA, all necessary software modules are loaded automatically through a "loadenv" file located in directory JUWELS or JURECA in machines directory.
 The users of other HPC systems should provide an appropriate "loadenv" files for loading the modules and locate it in `machines/<machine_name>`, similar to JURECA and JUWELS.
 For the users who want to port TSMP on GENERIC_X86 Linux platform, a script is provided by TSMP team which installs the following libraries automatically and create a "loadenv" file in the directory `machines/GENERIC_X86`.
 For more information on using this script please see the README in branch **TSMP_x86_64**.